Broadmeadow Aerodrome

 The first Tiger Moth in Australia delivered on 2 June 1935, registered as VH-UTD and named Halycon, was kept at the aerodrome by the NAC.

 Early pioneering aviators Charles Kingsford Smith, Jean Batten and Bert Hinkler visited the aerodrome during their flights up and down the east coast of Australia.

-During World War II, the Royal Australian Air Force (RAAF) utilised the aerodrome as a satellite aerodrome to RAAF Williamtown.
+During World War II, the Royal Australian Air Force (RAAF) utilised the aerodrome as a satellite aerodrome to RAAF Base Williamtown.
 The NAC workshops over-hauled RAAF trainers and manufactured wooden wing-tips for the Mosquito fighter bomber.
 The aerodrome was also utilised by PBY Catalina, Supermarine Walrus and Dakotas.

 After the war ended the NAC purchased a Bellman Hangar from the RAAF and erected it on-site next to its main hangar.
 In 1953, the Newcastle Aero Club became the Royal Newcastle Aero Club, with permission granted by Queen Elizabeth II.
-During the 1950s the Club was given notice by the Department of Civil Aviation to relocate from the field at Broadmeadow because the area had become built-up and high television antennae on the perimeter of the field interfered with landing approaches.
-In 1963, the Club transferred its operations from Broadmeadow to its present airport at Rutherford, Maitland.
+During the 1950s the club was given notice by the Department of Civil Aviation to relocate from the field at Broadmeadow because the area had become built-up and high television antennae on the perimeter of the field interfered with landing approaches.
+In 1963, the club transferred its operations from Broadmeadow to its present airport at Rutherford, Maitland.